Combinatorial formulas for Macdonald polynomials by superizations: Proof of Theorem

-We now verify that the map $\psi:G(\lambda')\rightarrow N(\lambda')$ satisfies the properties required in Theorem \ref{thm5.1}.
-If $k=n$ and $m=2$, then $\sigma$ is a two-row rectangular super filling.
-Since $\sigma$ is separable, Definition \ref{Def:separable} implies that any two entries with the same absolute value lie in a single column of $\Omega(\sigma)$.
-As $\Omega(\sigma)$ is non-attacking, Definition \ref{Def2.2} yields the equivalence that $(z,w,u,v)$ of $\Omega(\sigma)$ is a quadruple coinversion, if and only if $(z,u,v)$ is a queue inversion triple.
-That is,
+By Definition \ref{Def:separable}, any two entries sharing the same absolute value occupy the same column of $\Omega(\sigma)$, and such columns precede those in which the two entries are distinct.
+Together with the non-attacking property of $\Omega(\sigma)$, it follows from Definition \ref{Def2.2} that $(z,w,u,v)$ in $\Omega(\sigma)$ is a quadruple coinversion if and only if $(z,u,v)$ is a queue inversion triple.
+That is, $\quadcoinv(\Omega(\sigma))=\quinv(\Omega(\sigma))$.
+Equivalently,